collabnix/docker-community-extensions/README.md

 # A Curated List of Docker  Extensions

 Docker Extensions lets you use third-party tools within Docker Desktop to extend its functionality.
-Here are the list of community Docker extensions curated by the community members
+Here are the list of Docker extensions curated by the Collabnix community members

 ## Utilities